choiip/cheatsheet/openpose.md

 After the build process success, the install folder will be appear in the build folder.

 ## Build openpose
-Install the following packages by **apt-get install** for opencv
+Install the following packages by **apt-get install** for openpose

-1. libgtk2.0-dev

-2. pkg-config

-3. libcanberra-gtk-module
+1. libcanberra-gtk-module

 Git Clone the repository